codingMustache/codingMustache/README.md

 ## Joke of the Day

-It’s hard to explain puns to kleptomaniacs, because they take everything literally.
+What do vegetarian zombies eat?
+Grrrrrainnnnnssss.

 ## Daily Trivia

-What is the name of the default theme that is installed with Windows XP?
+When did the online streaming service &quot;Mixer&quot; launch?
- 1. Neptune
+ 1. 2013
- 2. Luna
+ 2. 2009
- 3. Bliss
+ 3. 2011
- 4. Whistler
+ 4. 2016

 <details>
   <summary>Answer</summary>
-  Luna
+  2016
 </details>

 ## Home Server Up-Time

-Its been **2 days** since this server shutdown
+Its been **3 days** since this server shutdown